emptysetvvvv/emptysetvvvv/README.md

-Hello, I’m @emptysetvvvv, a common retired OIer.
+Hello, I’m @emptysetvvvv, a retired OIer.

-I used to believe algorithm and mathematics were the most beautiful things in the world.

 <!---
 emptysetvvvv/emptysetvvvv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.